 Now to really get your friends thanking you for your photos, you need to get them to pose a little.
 It doesn’t matter if your subjects is male or female they can both benefit from not being square on to the camera.
 A slight three quarters turn is a win win situation for the photographer and subject: you will be making the subject look slimmer whilst also adding some depth to your photos.

 Let me know how you get on.
-Hopefully your mates will be hitting the ‘like’ button rather than the ‘unfriend’ button.
+Hopefully your mates will be hitting the ‘like’ button on their portraits rather than the ‘unfriend’ button.
 Happy Snapping.